szoftveres/RF_Microwave/radar/README.md

 #### Analog frontend

-Since received RF signal experiences spherical expansion (Friis path loss) twice during its time in flight (once when transmitted by the transmitter antenna, and once when reflected back from a small, point-like object), the reflected signal strength of an object that was repositioned at double distance is only 1/16 of what the radar would receive when the object was at 1/2 distance.
+Received RF signal experiences spherical expansion (Friis path loss) twice during its time in flight (once when transmitted by the transmitter antenna, and once when reflected back from a small, point-like object), therefore the reflected signal strength of an object that was repositioned at double distance is only 1/16 of what the radar would receive when the object was at 1/2 distance.
 This has to be compensated for.
-Luckily, since increasing distance translates directly to increasing IF frequency, a compensation can easily be implemented in the analog frontend, in the form of a 2nd order (40 dB/decade) high-pass filter.
+Increasing distance translates directly to increasing IF frequency, so compensation can easily be implemented in the analog frontend, in the form of a 2nd order (40 dB/decade) high-pass filter.

 ![analog_frontend_schem](analog_frontend_schem.png)